 Radio telemetry has been an invaluable tool for advancing our understanding of fish movements in the Missouri River above Fort Peck Reservoir.
 The Missouri River between Morony Dam and Fort Peck Reservoir is a semi-regulated system, and movements of several fish species in relation to environmental conditions are of particular interest.
 This includes the impacts of anthropogenically altered discharge and temperature regimes, on federally endangered species and species of concern.
-In 2024, efforts will focus on relocating fish that are currently tagged throughout the year and also implanting additional radio tags into wild and older year-class hatchery-origin pallid sturgeon (HOPS).
-Currently the radio-tagged population of fish includes four wild pallid sturgeon, ninety-seven HOPS (seventy-seven 1997 year-class, eleven 2005 year-class, seven 2006 year-class, one 2007 year-class, and one 2009 year-class), fifteen shovelnose sturgeon, fourteen smallmouth buffalo, five bigmouth buffalo, and nine freshwater drum.
-In addition to tracking and tagging new fish, we replaced radio tags that were implanted into pallid sturgeon prior to 2017.
-These tags are advertised to have an 8-year battery life, however are only guaranteed to last ~6.5 years.
+In 2025, efforts will focus on relocating fish that are currently tagged throughout the year and also implanting additional radio tags into wild and older year-class hatchery-origin pallid sturgeon (HOPS).
+Currently the radio-tagged population of fish includes five wild pallid sturgeon, ninety-seven HOPS (seventy-eight 1997 year-class, eleven 2005 year-class, seven 2006 year-class, one 2008 year-class, and a potential hybrid pallid x shovelnose sturgeon [genetics pending]), three shovelnose sturgeon, two smallmouth buffalo.
+In addition to tracking and tagging new fish, we replaced radio tags that were implanted into pallid sturgeon prior to 2018.
+Tags are advertised to have an 8-year battery life, however are only guaranteed to last ~6.5 years.
 Beginning in 2019, many of the transmitters implanted in 2013 and 2014 were not relocated, and it is suspected that battery life expired over winter, making it impossible to target those individuals for tag replacement.
-During the 2023 field season transmitters were replaced in six 1997 year-class pallid sturgeon and one wild pallid sturgeon.
+During the 2024 field season transmitters were replaced in ten 1997 year-class pallid sturgeon and one 2007 year-class.
 Many of the pallid sturgeon containing expiring tags have been serially sampled in successive years for information about spawning periodicity and age/size at first maturity.
 Keeping active transmitters in fish is vital to improving and increasing knowledge regarding fish sexual maturity and spawning ecology for this endangered species.
-In 2023, new transmitters were also implanted previously untagged individuals including, one 2005 yearclass pallid sturgeon and two 2006 year class pallid sturgeon.
-In recent year these younger year classes of HOPS have started to reach sexual maturity and important for the future of this research effort.
+In 2023, new transmitters were also implanted in previously untagged individuals including, one 2005 year-class pallid sturgeon and two 2006 year-class pallid sturgeon.
+In recent years, these younger year classes of HOPS have started to reach sexual maturity and are important for the future of this research effort.